HomeRoutesCounty MapsGuidesOld Maps & GuidesLinksAbout UsContact Us

 B. Lake shore route (note that I have not found any of Sheridan Ave. attractive for bikes)

-1. Seven Mile Rd.
-To Racine.
+1. South of 6 Mile Rd to Racine.
 Roads through attractive rural and suburban country.
-Passes Wind Point lighthouse and Wingspread conference center by Frank Lloyd Wright.
-Plans are to extend Lake Michigan Pathway north from Racine.
+Allows a side trip to the very attractive Wind Point lighthouse.
+PassesWingspread conference center by Frank Lloyd Wright.
+Pick up the Lake Michigan Pathway north upon entering Racine.

 2. Through Racine.
 Lake Shore Pathway follows lake shore and then back streets to connect with Racine-Kenosha Trail.

 4. Kenosha.
 The Pike Trail starts at Carthage College and runs south to downtown.
 It then follows a series of streets along the lake shore before moving inland to 7th.
-Seventh is also a more direct route through downtown Kenosha, with some fine old houses.
+Seventh is a more direct route through downtown Kenosha, with some fine old houses.

 II.
 East-west routes (listed from south to north).
 At some point most of these routes are forced to follow busy highways, but those chosen have reasonably good shoulders.